jeshuaerickson/holidayhack2020/README.md

 - Step 9: Start listener with "nc -nvlp 4444"
-- Step 10: Get ARP and DNS responses going
+- Step 10: Get ARP and DNS responses going.
+Start DNS running first so it is ready as soon as infected machine gets ARP reply that causes it to go to the spoofed DNS server.
 - Step 11: Navigate to file contents in question:
 	- "cat *.txt | grep recused" (Looking for the individual who recused themselves from the vote.)

-Lesson Learned |
+Lessons Learned |
 -------------- |
-It's not really all that hard to spoof an ARP response once you understand some basic concepts.
-It's not really all that hard to spoof a DNS response once you understand some basic concepts.
-It's not really all that hard to create a simple Linux binary trojan once you understand some basic concepts.
+Learned critical concepts and practical application when it comes to ARP and DNS spoofing.
+Learned setup for a Linux binary trojan.
 I had done none of these things before Holiday Hack 2020.
 Getting that binary to do a callback and give me a shell was aweXome! |

 # Objective 10: Defeat Fingerprint Sensor